We Planned Surgery And Built A Hospital Instead

 We kept this to a single frontend leveraging polymorphic roles and permissions with the backend.
 Typescript, React, Tanstack Query and TanStack Router are the best.

-Mobile First, Because That's Where the Members Are
+Mobile First - That's Where Members Are

 The majority of our ~350k+ members actually live in the mobile application.